 By providing Outplacement, the affected employee has job search coaching by professional career transition consultants.
 This coaching often helps the employee move into a new job much quicker and smoother than if left to their own to find new job opportunities.

 Redundancy situations are stressful for both the employee and employer.
-Outplacement support provide the emotional and practical specialist career coaching support that will help an employee or ex-employee navigate the job market and move into a new job as soon as possible.
+Outplacement support provides the emotional and practical specialist career coaching support that will help an employee or ex-employee navigate the job market and move into a new job as soon as possible.

 Outplacement Support also helps to maintain the reputation of the company.
 Did you know that when an employee is let go the whole world is watching and perhaps reading about it?
 Don’t kid yourself about this, if there are negative stories to tell about the company, the word spreads!
 Your current workforce knows that it happened and even how it happened.
 Bitter outcries these days can spread quickly and hurt the brand.
 Angry workers can take to Facebook, Twitter and other online social media networks and forums and lash out.
 Newspapers quickly pick up on this and add to the social media reaction.
 We have seen it all before.